 Siamese cats do shed and tend to molt twice a year in the spring and fall.
 However, Siamese cats tend to shed a lot less than other breeds, particularly long-haired breeds like Maine Coons and Siberian cats.

 For many years, most Siamese cats had cross eyes.
 Whilst this is most likely due to their genes, I prefer the more interesting explanation.
 Legend has it that Siamese cats were required to guard a golden goblet.
-Apparently, their eyes focussed so strongly on the golden goblet that it led to them having cross-eyes.
+Apparently, their eyes focused so firmly on the golden goblet that it led to them having cross-eyes.

 Today, fewer Siamese cats have cross eyes as breeders have chosen to try to rid the breed of this characteristic.